-Some employees like the idea of hot desking, but feel it negatively impacts productivity.
+Some employees like the idea of hot desking, but feel it negatively impacts their productivity.

 People fed up with hot desking and open plan offices.
 Personally I quite like hot desking in principle but have managed teams where seating arrangements on busy days have taken up way too much energy https://t.co/dd5DMjyUDG

-Aside from the uncertainty, there’s also an underlying sense of giving up control over their workday that’s at the root of hot desking anxiety.
+Aside from the general uncertainty, there’s also an underlying sense of giving up control over their workday that’s at the root of hot desking anxiety.

 And this could become an even bigger issue as companies map out their return plans following the COVID-19 pandemic.
-Now, flexible seating presents a whole new level of challenges that can exacerbate hot desking anxiety.
-Everyone is on high alert, remaining vigilant about hygiene and trying to maintain a safe distance.
+Now, flexible seating presents a whole new set of challenges that might exacerbate hot desking anxiety.
+For one, many people are on high alert these days, remaining vigilant about hygiene and trying to maintain a safe distance in shared spaces.

-Shared desks are potential hotbeds of germs and require proper sanitation, which can be another source of stress.
+Shared desks are potential hotbeds of germs and require proper sanitation, which can be an additional source of stress for employees today.

 The prospect of going back to an office with a completely unstructured seating arrangement has unleashed a new stream of social media posts.

 Hang on, hot desking is supposed to be what we shouldn’t do in a time of COVID…

-Employees like Steph [@efffyy] are anxious enough about going back to work as it is, and dealing with hot desking anxiety doesn't help:
+Employees like Steph [@efffyy] are anxious enough about going back to work as it is, and dealing with hot desking anxiety doesn’t help matters: